 Speaking of those rankings, below are the tables of the 25 worst offenses and defenses.
 Highlighted are teams featured in this post.

 As mentioned before, it’s really hard to be terrible on both sides of the court to the point a front office has to pitch in (intentionally or not) to make it happen.
 Even then, that might not be enough.

 It’s also worth noting that, despite the lackluster defense exhibited by teams at the bottom of this season’s standings, none are currently on the list of the 25 worst.
 There’s still time for a new level of ghastly performance, though, and some of the worst defenses are allowing a ridiculous amount points recently.
 Milwaukee, the worst defense in the league, currently allows five points worse than the league average of 106.3, so even if the 76ers somehow passed them they might have a small cushion preventing them from making a list of dreadful defenses.

 But then again, never count out Sam Hinkie.
 It’s “soreness” and “resting” season, and who knows if it’ll affect Michael Carter-Williams and Thaddeus Young.
-That just might be enough to put the 76ers over the top, relieving the Charlotte Bobcats from that term named after their 2012 campaign.
+It might be enough to put the 76ers over the top, or in this case the bottom, relieving the Charlotte Bobcats from that term named after their 2012 campaign.

 Will Bobcatting become 76ing?
-Philadelphering?
+Philadelphing?
 Hinking?
 The possibilities are endless.

 As a reminder, all stats are according to Basketball-Reference.